sensedata/space-telemetry/README.md

 ### XCode

 Install Xcode <http://developer.apple.com/xcode/> and it's command line tools.
+We also recommend the nicely packaged [Postgres.app](http://postgresapp.com), though any method of installation should work.

 ## Windows